Target said Wednesday that the cyber criminals who breached its system used credentials they stole from one of the retailer's vendors.

 She declined to elaborate on what type of credentials were taken from the vendor.

-Meanwhile, the Justice Department is investigating the hacking incident, Attorney General Eric Holder said Wednesday.
+Meanwhile, the Justice Department is investigating the hacking, Attorney General Eric Holder said Wednesday.

 Testifying at a U.S. Senate hearing, Holder said the department will seek not only to find the perpetrators of the breach but also "any individuals and groups who exploit that data via credit card fraud."